oliviermirat/ZebraZoomDocumentation/docs/forDevelopers/customTrackingImplementations.md

 ### Choosing a wells detection methods
 An already implemented wells detection method should be chosen and re-used in custom tracking implementations.
 The list of well detection methods available can be seen here:

+#### No well detection,
+To skip well detection, put "noWellDetection": 1 in your configuration file.

+#### Grid system
+To use grid system, put "groupOfMultipleSameSizeAndShapeEquallySpacedWells": 1 in your configuration file.
+Additionally, you also have to specify the number of wells per row ("nbWellsPerRows") and number of rows in the grid("nbRowsOfWells").
+Grid will be specified by the user at runtime.

+#### Multiple regions of interest chosen at runtime
+To use multiple regions of if interest chosen at runtime, put "multipleROIsDefinedDuringExecution": 1 in your config file.
+Additionally, you also have to specify the number of regions of interets ("nbWells").
+These will be selected by the user at runtime.

+#### One region of interest fixed in the configuration file
+To use one region of interest fixed in the configuration file, put "oneWellManuallyChosenTopLeft": (x, y) and "oneWellManuallyChosenBottomRight": (x, y) where x and y are top left/bottom right coordinates of the region of interest.

 For instance, in the example [configuration file](https://github.com/oliviermirat/ZebraZoom/tree/master/zebrazoom/configuration/customTrackingImplementationExample.json), four parameters have been added:
 ```